-The ancient Jewish Scriptures (the Tanakh ... sometimes called the "Old Testament") from which the following prophecies are taken, were all written from 400 years to 2,000 years BEFORE Jesus (Yeshua) was born (400 BC - 2,000 BC) and were even translated from the Hebrew into Greek by 72 Jewish priests and scholars who were brought together sometime around 270 B.C.
+The ancient Holy Scriptures, sometimes called the “Old Testament,” from which the following prophecies are taken, were written 400 to 1,400 years before Jesus Christ was born.
+These same prophecies were then later translated from Hebrew into Greek by 70 Jewish priests and scholars who were brought together sometime around 270 B.C.

-So, what prophetic details did God weave into the ancient Holy Scriptures concerning the coming Messiah?
+What prophetic details did God carefully weave into the ancient Holy Scriptures concerning the coming Messiah?

 and bear a Son,